Student exploring his surroundings while studying abroad.

 What are the requirements to study abroad?

 Pace students must have a 2.5 GPA, have completed their first year at Pace by the start of their program, be 18 years of age prior to the program start date, and have a clear disciplinary record.
 Some programs require a higher GPA or junior academic status.
-First years are only eligible to study abroad on select faculty-led study abroad programs and the First-Year Experience London semester program.
 Transfer students are eligible to study abroad after completing one full semester (Fall or Spring) on campus at Pace.
+First years are only eligible to study abroad on select Pace Travel Courses.

 Can I study abroad as a Pace international student?

 Yes.
-As an international student at Pace, you can study abroad on a faculty-led, short term, or semester program.
+As an international student at Pace, you can study abroad on a Pace Travel Course, short term, or semester program.
 International students must coordinate with both the Pace Education Abroad office and the International Students and Scholars office regarding visa requirements and entry/exit restrictions.
 Read more about maintaining your F1 status.

 How do I decide where to go?